nhsconnect/FHIR-NOO-API/pages/consentapi/consent_category.md

 ### Element Usage ###

-Category uses the Consent.category element to distinguish the national opt-out consent instances from any other consent instance.
+Category uses the Consent.category element to distinguish the National Data Opt-out consent instances from any other consent instance, such as T2 Opt-out.
+Codes are taken from the CodeSystem https://fhir.nhs.uk/STU3/CodeSystem/NDOP-Categories-1.

 ### category ###